NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ## Example Use Case Application

 This example use case application is intended to provide a high-level overview of how to translate a user question into a Translator Reasoner Standard API (TRAPI) query, execute a TRAPI query, and evaluate results.
-The specific use case question is what drugs treat chronic pain?
+The specific use case question is: what drugs treat chronic pain?

 Shown below is the translation of that user question into a TRAPI query.